mortenaa/kotlin-workshop/slides-day1.md

 ---
 ## Inheritance
- - Superclass must be open
+ - Superclass must be open (final by default)
+    - Same for functions anv variables
  - Using ':'
  - Must call constructor on superclass